evannetwork/evannetwork.github.io/doc/corefeatures.md

 #### [Contract Templates](https://evannetwork.github.io/dev/deployment)

-Contract templates are a great way to bootstrap smart contract development and adapt contracts to specific busin
+Contract templates are a great way to bootstrap smart contract development and adapt contracts to specific business needs.

+#### Stable Transaction Costs
+Transaction costs have been a significant cause for concern in the past.
+Unforeseeable price changes provide no basis for any business to operate with and have deterred many ventures into blockchain projects.